materials-commons/materialscommons.org/docs/spreadsheets.md

 # Overview
 Materials Commons allows you to easily load data from a spreadsheet.
 We call this process ETL, which stands for (E)xtract, (T)ransform, and (L)oad.
-As long as you follow a couple of simple rules Materials Commons can read your spreadsheet and automatically create the samples, processing steps, measurements and process attributes.
+As long as you follow a few simple rules, Materials Commons can read your spreadsheet and automatically create the samples, processing steps, measurements and process attributes.

 ## Format